Lincoln business owner to pay over $400k for tax evasion

 FAYETTEVILLE, Ark.
-(KNWA) — A Lincoln business owner was sentenced to federal prison and pay over $400,000 in fines for tax evasion.
+(KFTA) — A Lincoln business owner was sentenced to federal prison and pay over $400,000 in fines for tax evasion.

 United States Attorney for the Western District of Arkansas DAK Kees, announced that Derek E. Sands, 37, was sentenced to serve 9 months in federal prison followed by another 9 months of home detention while under electronic monitoring and a term of supervised release for over two years.